-In addition to the basic and extraordinary costs associated with having a child, you and your spouse will also need to discuss and come to agreement on:
+In addition to the regular and add-on expenses associated with having a child, you and your spouse will also need to discuss and come to an agreement on:

-- Whether you have enough life insurance to cover the children's expenses including when they go off ot college;
+Whether you have enough life insurance to cover the children's expenses now and when they go off to college;

-- The duration child support in New York is paid (because for some children, it may extend beyond the normal age of emancipation.)
+The duration of child support payments in New York (because for some children, it may extend beyond the normal age of emancipation.)

 Making the list of what isn't addressed by the NY child support guidelines longer and longer!